rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 #### iOS

 ##### CocoaPods
 The preferred way to consume Cedar for iOS is through CocoaPods.
-View [www.cocoapods.org](https://www.cocoapods.org/) for information.
+View [www.cocoapods.org](https://www.cocoapods.org/) for more information.

 To find out if Cocoapods is already installed, open the terminal and run: